ligi/Setec-Astronomy/README.md

 ICS
 ---
-on ICS killing works only reliable if settings > developer options > Don't keep Activitys is selected
+ on ICS killing works only reliable ( means x>1 times ) if settings > developer options > Don't keep Activitys is selected